 I’ve been talking quite a bit about cooking and food these last few months.
-In my post about the Eastern Townships, I wrote about the food and travel handbook I’m working on, (ED: finished now yay!) and my hours of food research has meant that I’ve been on a bit of a cooking kick, primarily curry or smoked lamb with mint.
+My hours of food research in writing my book has meant that I’ve been on a bit of a cooking kick, primarily curry or smoked lamb with mint.
 Joe, who read the Eastern Townships post, commented to ask after the curry meals, so I thought I’d put up a brief post with a rough and tumble recipe and the finished product.

 It’s about time you get a short post, no?
 Every time I sit down to write something brief, it turns into a post of over 1500 words.
 Even the last post about travel stories was meant to be an “oh hey, I had a great travel day!” and – of course – it ended up as a meandering ode to connectivity, travel and storytelling.

 I always get carried away with the stories.
 But hopefully that’s part of why you’re reading in the first place!

 Chickpea Curry Recipe

 Right.
 Where was I?

 What fascinates me about cooking is both the way that different tastes mix and blend together, creating perfect matches from seemingly unrelated beginnings, and the history and trajectory of each ingredient in a meal.
 Curry meals provide the perfect plate for both of those interests, and allow me to be liberal with my spicing all the while thinking of how caravanserai fanned their way across nations long ago, to bring spices to the masses.

 This is not a precise recipe, nor is it anything I’ve adapted from cookbooks.
 Really, it’s just a two-pot meal filled with the spices I like to eat, easy and fast to make.
 Photos from an iPhone 3GS.

 1 zucchini or 2 cups of broccoli florets or another green vegetable of your choosing